chrisribia/php-sms-africasTalking/README.md

 ## Install

-You can install the PHP SDK via composer or by downloading the source
+You can install the PHP SDK via composer or by downloading the source.

 #### Via Composer